mikessh/migec/README.md

 This pipeline provides several useful tools for analysis of immune repertoire sequencing data.
 The pipeline utilizes unique nucleotide tags (UMIs) in order to filter experimental errors from resulting sequences.
 Those tags are attached to molecules before sequencing library preparation and allow to backtrack the original sequence of molecule.
 This pipeline is applicable for Illumina MiSeq and HiSeq 2500 reads.
 Sequencing libraries targeting CDR3 locus of immune receptor genes with high over-sequencing, i.e. ones that have at least 10 reads (optimally 30+ reads) per each starting molecule, should be used.

-The data from 454 platform should be used with caution, as it contains homopolymer errors which (in present framework) result in reads dropped during consensus assembly.
-The 454 platform has a relatively low read yield, so additional read dropping could result in over-sequencing level below required threshold.
-If you still wish to give it a try, we would recommend filtering off all short reads and repairing indels with Coral (http://www.cs.helsinki.fi/u/lmsalmel/coral/), the latter should be run with options ```-mr 2 -mm 1000 -g 3```.

 Features:
 - Flexible de-multiplexing of NGS data and extraction of UMI sequence
 - Assembly of consensuses of original molecules